-The information contained below shall serve as the district's annual notice to parents/quardians of minors and eligible students (if 18 or older) of their rights, the location and district official responsible for education records.
-Notice will also be provided to parents of minor students who have a primary or home language other than English.
+The information contained below shall serve as the district's annual notice to parents/guardians of minors and eligible students (if 18 or older) of their rights, the location, and the district official responsible for education records.
+Notice will also be provided to parents/guardians of minor students who have a primary or home language other than English.
 Board Policy IGBAB/JO